-1) They want to know how much money you have so they can negotiate the property’s price accordingly.
+The first reason why real estate agents help to get a mortgage advisor is to discover your financial situation.
+They want to know how much money you have so they can negotiate the property’s price accordingly.
 Thus, in the context of referring a broker, the agent might ask:

-a) “How much money do you have in savings?”
+- “How much money do you have in savings?”

-b) “What percentage of the purchase price do you need in order to buy the property?”
+- “What percentage of the purchase price do you need in order to buy the property?”

 Good stuff to know.
-If you say you have a lot of money, or a decent percentage of the purchase price, the agent might not negotiate the price.
+If you say you have a lot of money or a decent percentage of the purchase price, the agent might not negotiate the price.
 Remember, most apartments in Barcelona are overpriced by 5% to 15%, and owners, some of whom are desperate, will negotiate.

 I usually interrupt the agent when they ask my clients these questions.
 I don’t want to lose precious negotiating power.
 The agents, of course, don’t like my intrusions, especially when I ask: “How much money does the seller have?
 What?
 How much?
 Can you say that again?”

-So if the bank rejects your mortgage application the seller has to return your deposit (so long as you don’t act in bad faith such as rejecting the mortgage because you decide not to buy, etc.).
+So if the bank rejects your mortgage application, the seller has to return your deposit (so long as you don’t act in bad faith, such as dismissing the mortgage because you decide not to buy, etc.).
 Thus, agents want to help you find a mortgage and get around this law.

 They’re some good ones out there.
-Just remember, disclosing your finances to the seller, or their agent, will most likely doom your chances of negotiating a good price for property that the seller might want to get rid of anyway.
+Just remember, disclosing your finances to the seller or their agent will most likely doom your chances of negotiating a reasonable price for a property that the seller might want to get rid of anyway.